scholokov/qax-portal-2/Meeting notes/Meeting notes 05.10.22.md

 For Epic Registration and Authorization MVP https://github.com/scholokov/qax-portal-2/issues/62 we need only Registrarion form - Task https://github.com/scholokov/qax-portal-2/issues/111 and Task Login and Logout: https://github.com/scholokov/qax-portal-2/issues/166#issuecomment-1268670093

-For Epic About us page https://github.com/scholokov/qax-portal-2/issues/57 - we can do release without image
+For Epic About us page https://github.com/scholokov/qax-portal-2/issues/57 - we can do release without image.

+For QA team - add bugs which are related to Epics with MVP label

-Waiting from [Denis Scholokov](https://github.com/scholokov) information about other courses.
+Waiting information about other courses from [Denis Scholokov](https://github.com/scholokov).

 ## Still not resolved tasks: